getappmap/vscode-appland/README.md

 Data usage: AppMap runtime recordings and diagrams are created and stored locally on your machine.
 AppMap does not require any permissions to your web hosted code repo in order to run.

-Sign-in via GitHub or GitLab is required to obtain a license key, and start using AppMap in your code editor.
+Sign-in via GitHub or GitLab is required to obtain a license key to start using AppMap in your code editor.

 There is no fee for personal use of AppMap.

 There are methods of manually generating AppMap data files without a license key.
 Reach out to an AppMap team member in our community [Slack](https://appmap.io/slack) or drop us a line at support@appmap.io for guidance on how to do that.